cdmx-in/wappler_ac_ag_grid/README.md

 **Export**
 - To be used if you wish to use a separate Export button instead of using the inbuilt top left-cornered Export button.
-- Trigger this action to call Export Data to CSV download action.
+- Trigger this action to call Export Data to CSV/PDF download action based on selected file Type.

 **Save Column State**
 - This action allows you to save the current state of the grid's columns, including their visibility and order, to the browser's local storage.